PaulaMihalcea/Procedural-Terrain/README.md

 A series of <b>dat.GUI</b>, <b>mouse</b> and <b>keyboard controls</b> allow the user to change the terrain and scene parameters, as well as move around the camera.

+The project can be viewed in action here: [Procedural Terrain](https://paulamihalcea.github.io/Procedural-Terrain/).

 ---

 This project uses the following libraries: